How to Teach the Schwa Heart Words

 Playing the game after the lesson is a great way for the information to sink in.

-The lesson cards are grouped the silent letter patterns.
+The lesson cards are grouped in silent letter patterns.

 * Silent e is one of the most important ones!